StuartCox3107/street-art-at-home/README.md

 ### Open issues

 - Styling of the Django admin page.
 The Django in-built styling of the admin page comes from the static files.
 As the static files are not automatically uploading to AWS the admin page is unstyled.
 Still 100% functional and this has not been corrected.

+- HTML code validation.
+I left this too late and there are still issues remaining.
+If I were to do this project again I would aim to use [Pypi.org](https://pypi.org/project/django-html-validator/) and validate as I went along instead of waiting until the very end.

 ### [:arrow_up:Top of page](#top)
 ---